AndrewRedican/react-json-editor-ajrm/CONTRIBUTING.md

 # Introduction

-### First off, thank you for considering contributing to react-json-editor-ajrm.
+### First off, thank you for considering contributing to react-json-editor.
 It's people like you that make it such a great repository.

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.